-Fewer than eight percent of all tries at making a baby in a lab dish will succeed, U.S. researchers reported on Monday.
+Fewer than eight percent of all tries at making a baby in a lab dish will succeed, U.S. researchers reported.

 A review of all their efforts to unite egg and sperm at their fertility clinic showed just 7.5 percent of tries resulted in an embryo that could then be implanted in a woman's womb, a team led by Michael John Tucker at Shady Grove Fertility Center in Maryland said.

 "It should surprise no one that the vast majority of sperm and eggs never get together to even begin the fertilization process," Dr. Robert Rebar, executive director of the American Society for Reproductive Medicine, said in a statement.